sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 </center>

 # Merge on Apply
-One thing you'll notice is that the pull request stayed open even after the infrastructure is applied and we don't want that.
+One thing you will notice is that the pull request stayed open even after the infrastructure is applied and we do not want that.
 We want any changes that have made it into the environment to be merged into `main` automatically.
-To do this we'll create our final action.
+To do this we will create our final action.

 Create a new file `.github/workflows/on-apply-finished.yml` with this content: